craig8196/the-river-protocol/README.md

   until release v1.0.0
-* This code is mostly intended as a proof-of-concept and reference implementation to document algorithms and outline pitfalls (NOT for performance)
+* This code is mostly intended as a proof-of-concept and reference implementation to document algorithms and outline pitfalls
+* Not written for CPU/memory performance
 * The original author is not a security expert
-* Constructive criticism is welcome
+* Based on UDP and has associated limitations
-  (if you're gonna complain detail the problem thoroughly and have a solution ready if possible)
+* If you're going to complain detail the problem thoroughly and have a solution ready if possible

 ## Features